elabbarw/autodistill-gpt-4v/README.md

 # Autodistill GPT-4V Module

-This repository contains the code supporting the GPT-4V base model for use with [Autodistill](https://github.com/autodistill/autodistill).
+This repository contains the code supporting the GPT-4 vision models (gpt4v, gpt4turbo, gpt4o and gpt4o-mini) base model for use with [Autodistill](https://github.com/autodistill/autodistill).

 [GPT-4V](https://openai.com/research/gpt-4v-system-card), developed by OpenAI, is a multi-modal language model.
 With GPT-4V, you can ask questions about images in natural language.
 The `autodistill-gpt4v` module enables you to classify images using GPT-4V.

-This model uses the [gpt-4-vision-preview API](https://openai.com/blog/new-models-and-developer-products-announced-at-devday) announced by OpenAI on November 6th, 2023.
+This model can use all GPT4 Vision models using the following model names:
+- gpt-4o
+- gpt-4o-mini
+- gpt-4-turbo

 > [!NOTE]
 > Using this project will incur billing charges for API calls to the OpenAI GPT-4 Vision API.